** Last update: 25 Rabi Al Akhar, 1442 A.H., corresponding to 10 December 2020 A.C.

 - When the scientific material meets the conditions of publication, three geographically diverse peer reviewers are selected, not less than Associate Professor, two of which are the mains and the third is a substitute.

 - A substitute peer reviewer is resorted to in the following cases:

-a- When a main peer reviewer is unable to referee the research.
+a- When the main peer reviewer is unable to referee the research.

-b- When a main peer reviewer is late in sending the report.
+b- When the main peer reviewer is late in sending the report.

 c- To give weighting when the two peer reviewers differ in their opinions of whether the scientific material is suitable for publication.

 - The two peer reviewers are given a maximum period of two weeks to write the report on the scientific materials sent to them.
 Then the journal editor-in-chief sends two alerts to the late peer reviewer(s), one after another, with two weeks in between.
 One week after the last alert without a response, a substitute peer reviewer will be considered.